qmorrissmu/SMU-projects/README.md

 # SMU-projects
-These are some of the projects I worked on while attending SMU.
+These are some of the projects I worked on while attending SMU, divided by language used.